Jamie Lynn Spears Watched Her 8-Year-Old Daughter's ATV Crash but Couldn't Save Her

 “Within seconds the child’s mother, stepfather and other family members reached the pond, dove in and attempted to rescue the child to no avail,” the report reads.
 “The child was trapped and secured by the seatbelt and the ATV’s safety netting.
 Within two minutes, Acadian Ambulance Services arrived and assisted in freeing the child from the cold waters.”

-Maddie is still in critical but stable condition at a hospital near their home.
+Maddie is still critical but stable condition at a hospital nearby their home.

-Jamie Lynn Spears’ Father Asks Fans to ‘Pray for Our Baby’ After Granddaughter Maddie’s Reported Accident
+MORE NEWS: Jamie Lynn Spears’ Daughter Reportedly Hospitalized After Accident / Jamie Lynn Spears’ Father Asks Fans to ‘Pray for Our Baby’